 Image credit Pinterest - Action Garden

 For some, building a home out of a shipping container allows them to live a more sustainable lifestyle with a lower carbon footprint (once the transportation has taken place).
-A smaller volume house can mean lower heating bills, and there is the added bonus of using up a shipping container in the process, which is such a potent symbol of consumption.
+A smaller volume house can mean lower heating bills, and there is the added bonus of using up an old shipping container in the process, which is such a potent symbol of consumption.
 The addition of a solar power system can provide self-sufficient energy generated from renewable sources for internal and external requirements such as lighting and security.

 A house made from a single shipping container could potentially bypass planning laws, which is another pile of paperwork and red tape that many would rather not have to endure.
 The possibility of avoiding it altogether makes that dream of a tiny home future all the more achievable.